jmvalenciz/projectline/README.md

 ## TODO
 - [x] Add Hooks for specific languages and tools (Rust, Node, React, Python, Go, etc.)
 - [ ] Add a `projectsfile.json` to store project paths, custom hooks for each project
-- [ ] Migration to Rust to make faster searchs and parse json easily
+- [ ] <s>Migration to Rust to make faster searchs and parse json easily</s> This won't be done because bash, fd and jq works good enough
 - [ ] Add a way to switch between `projectsfile.json` and standard search

 ## Authors